Legislative Update: Phasing Out AFFF Foam Fire Extinguishers

 Q. Can KVF now provide annual servicing of fire extinguishers by a qualified technician at a very reasonable price?

-Look out for our regular blogs and if there are any subjects you want to see included, let us know at info@kvf-consultants.co.uk
+Look out for our regular blogs, and if there are any topics you'd like to see covered, let us know at info@kvf-consultants.co.uk.